-Leicester City team owner was aboard copter that crashed after soccer match, family source tells BBC
+Leicester City team owner, 4 others, aboard helicopter that crashed after soccer match

-The billionaire owner of a soccer club in the English Premier League was aboard a helicopter that crashed and burst into flames outside the team’s stadium Saturday night about an hour after a match ended, according to a report.
+The billionaire owner of a soccer club in the English Premier League was aboard a helicopter that crashed and burst into flames outside the team’s stadium Saturday night about an hour after a match ended, according to multiple reports.

-A source close to the family of Leicester City club owner Vichai Srivaddhanaprabha confirmed he was among those aboard the aircraft, the BBC reported.
-It was unknown how many other people were traveling with him, the report said.
+A source close to the family of Leicester City club owner Vichai Srivaddhanaprabha confirmed he was among those aboard the aircraft, reports Reuters.

+Others on the helicopter reportedly included a daughter of the club owner, two pilots and a fifth person who was not immediately known.
+There were no confirmed details on whether anyone had survived.

-Several hours after the crash, police had still made no public statements about casualties, the Associated Press reported.
-Leicestershire Police eventually issued several Twitter messages confirming they were investigating the crash but offering few details.
+Leicestershire Police issued several Twitter messages confirming they were investigating the crash but offering few details.

 The team issued a Twitter message quoting a club spokesman: